skills/introduction-to-codeql/README.md

 _Nice work finishing Step 2: Reviewing and Triaging CodeQL Alerts :sparkles:_

 In this step, we will work to fix the existing security vulnerabilities already identified by CodeQL.
-Remember, at this point we have introduced CodeQL into our repository and had it scan the existing code.
-The vulnerabilities it found are real-world issues and they need to be fixed!
+Remember, at this point, we have introduced CodeQL into our repository and had it scan the existing code.
+The vulnerabilities it found are real-world issues, and they need to be fixed!
 We'll fix this issue by editing the `/server/routes.py` file.

 ### :keyboard: Activity 1: Review alerts
-This step is important!
-Before we fix these alerts, we need to make sure the alerts are still open.
-We'll also need to get some information on which files we need to fix, and how best to fix these issues.
+First, before we fix these alerts, we need to make sure the alerts are still open.
+We'll also need to gather information on which files to fix and how best to fix them.

-1. Navigate to your code scanning alerts page: **Security** > **Code scanning**
+1. Navigate to your code scanning alerts page: **Security** > **Code scanning**.
-1. You should see 2 alerts listed as Open.
-If any of the alerts are listed as **Closed**, open the alert page and choose **Reopen alert**
+1. You should see two alerts listed as "**Open**".
+If any of the alerts are listed as "**Closed**", open the alert page and choose **Reopen alert**.
 ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/c9d9f1b7-5f17-423c-8b43-81e8912aaf9c)

-Now that both of these alerts are back to an "Open" state, we can come up with a plan to fix them.
-If you look at the alerts, they are both calling out one specific file containing the issues: `server/routes.py`.
-The issue is in how we're crafting the SQL query for the database.
+Now that both of these alerts are open, let's fix them.
+If you look at the alerts, they both call out one specific file containing the issues: `server/routes.py`.
+The issue is in crafting the SQL query for the database.
 These queries are vulnerable to SQL injection attacks.
-We need to get these SQL statements re-written more securely.
+We should rewrite these SQL statements more securely.

 If you expand the **More info** section at the bottom of the alert, there are very clear suggestions to fix this query.
 We're going to implement those suggestions in the next activity.

 ### :keyboard: Activity 2: Edit routes.py
 Now that we know where the issues exist and how to fix them, we're going to modify the file `routes.py` to fix the problems.
 Again, you'll want to do these next steps in a separate browser window or tab.